 Rajika’s writings on international students have also appeared in the Guardian, Times Higher Ed, the Huffington Post, the Chronicle of Higher Education, and University World News.
 She has been featured on NPR, PRI International and Voice of America, and been quoted in the BBC, the Wall Street Journal, the New York Times, Ozy, Quartz, DNA, the Times of India, and Time magazine.
 A seasoned public speaker and moderator, Rajika has spoken to large and intimate audiences about her work at over 100 panels in the U.S. and globally.
 A firm believer in mentoring and training the next generation of global migration experts, Rajika has served as an Adjunct Associate Professor at Teachers College, Columbia University, and guest lectures frequently at large public and private universities in the U.S.

-Rajika is currently the Head of Research, Policy & Practice at the Institute of International Education (IIE), where she also leads the Center for Academic Mobility Research and Impact.
-Rajika serves on the board of the American Institute for International Study (AIFS) and was also a member of the U.S. National Commission for UNESCO.
+Rajika is currently the Senior Advisor for Research and Strategy at the Institute of International Education (IIE), where she also leads the Center for Academic Mobility Research and Impact.
+Rajika serves on the board of academic advisors for the American Institute for International Study (AIFS) Study Abroad and was also a member of the U.S. National Commission for UNESCO.